 Hey Tennis Friends!

-The results for the matches that I featured in this video report are:
+Here are the scores for the matches that I featured (seedings in parenthesis):

 Be sure to share GroundsPass.net with your other Tennis Friends using the social networking buttons, below.

 Subscribe for FREE to this site, my Twitter feed, and/or friend me on FaceBook.

 I’ll see you next time, with more tennis, . . . outside the lines!